MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -MaximumVersion

-Specifies the maximum allowed version of the package that you want to find.
+Specifies the maximum allowed package version that you want to install.
+If you don't specify this
-If you do not specify this parameter, **Install-Package** installs the finds the highest-numbered available version of the package.
+parameter, `Install-Package` installs the package's newest version.

 ```yaml
 Type: String